guillaume-haerinck/opengl-playground/README.md

 # OpenGL Playground

 Small opengl renderer with an ECS architecture.
+Supports WASM build so it can be played on any web-browser like Chrome, Firefox or safari.

 ## Table of Contents